ivangabriele/rorre/README.md

 #### `Rorre#name: { [keyof Dictionary]: keyof Dictionary }`

 Getter for the Error Dictionary names _(= its property names)_ in a simple enum form.
 It allows you to check the errors by their name in case you wish to compare them.
 All of its properties are `read-only`.
+This can be useful for testing purposes.

 Example: